(Full time) 2023 start

 Learning and teaching

 We offer research-led teaching across the breadth of our disciplines, from specialists in their field.
-As Leeds is a research-intensive Russell Group University, you’ll be studying amongst staff who are at the cutting edge of research world-wide, and who will incorporate this expertise into their teaching.
+As Leeds is a research-intensive Russell Group University, you’ll be studying amongst staff who are active researchers, and who will incorporate this expertise into their teaching.

-You will have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff.
-You will have fortnightly academic tutorials with your tutor throughout your first two years, in your tutor group (of typically 5 students), as well as one-to-one meetings twice per semester.
+You’ll have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff and you'll have one-to-one meetings throughout your time here.
 In addition, our excellent student support team is based close to where you’ll work and study to help with anything from academic advice to timetabling and project submission enquiries.

 Watch our taster lecture to get a flavour of what it’s like to study at Leeds: